 Colorectal cancer is the second-leading cancer killer of men and women combined in the U.S. More than 90 percent of colorectal cancer cases are discovered in people age 50 and over.
 Screening is essential to diagnosing colorectal cancer because the disease typically lacks symptoms in the early stages.
-Up to 60 percent of colorectal cancer deaths could be prevented if everyone age 50 and over were screened routinely and treated appropriately.
+Approximately one-third of adults over 50 have not been screened.
 Colorectal cancer develops in the cells lining the colon and rectum.
 The stage is based on the extent of the spread of cancer through deeper layers, lymph nodes, and surrounding structures.

-- The five-year survival rate for colorectal cancer discovered early and before the cancer spreads is 90 percent, but because of low screening rates, only 39 percent of colorectal cancers are identified in this early stage.
+- The five-year survival rate for colorectal cancer discovered early and before the cancer spreads is 90 percent, but only 39 percent of colorectal cancers are identified in this early stage.

-- Family History: People with close relatives who have had colorectal cancer are at a greater risk.
-Those with a family history of polyps or colorectal cancer should consult a doctor about the frequency of screening.
+- Family History: People with a family history of colorectal polyps along with a family history of colorectal cancer are at greater risk.
+Those with a family history of polyps or colorectal cancer should consult a doctor about screening frequency.

 - Diet: Diets that contain large amounts of red and processed meats can increase risk.